FAQ about Service Animals and the Americans with Disabilities Act (ADA)

-The service animal must be permitted to accompany the individual with a disability to all areas of the facility where customers are normally allowed to go.
-An individual with a service animal may not be segregated from other customers.
+The service animal must be permitted to accompany the individual with a disability to all areas of the facility where community members are normally allowed to go.
+An individual with a service animal may not be segregated from other members in the community.

 Do establishments with a clearly posted "no pets" sign/policy have to allow service animals in?

 Yes.
 A service animal is not a pet.
 The ADA requires you to modify your "no pets" policy to allow the use of a service animal by a person with a disability.
 This does not mean you must abandon your "no pets" policy altogether, but simply that you must make an exception to your general rule for service animals.

 Does the ADA require that service animals be certified as service animals?